Technologies

 Integration Channels

 The platform was operating with a high level of integration complexity and large volumes of research content and datasets.
 Over time, performance bottlenecks were accumulated, affecting both user experience and internal editorial operations.
-Slow page rendering and unstable background processing were observed, creating risk for a mission-critical research website.
+Slow page rendering and unstable background processing were observed, creating risk for a mission-critical higher education research Drupal platform.

 Data synchronization was also impacted.
 Multiple pipelines were required to ingest, transform, and distribute data from and to external partners using different transport channels such as APIs, FTP, email delivery, and cloud drives.
 The overall process was difficult to troubleshoot and inconsistent in execution, which increased operational load and reduced trust in automation.